akilasarva/paper-to-website/README.md

    streamlit run app.py

 ### 🌐 Hosting
 This app is designed to be hosted on **Streamlit Community Cloud**.
+Use mine [rrg-paper-to-website.streamlit.app](https://rrg-paper-to-website.streamlit.app/) or make your own:

 1. **GitHub**: Push your `app.py`, `requirements.txt`, and `README.md` to a GitHub repository.
 2. **Streamlit Share**: Connect your repository to [share.streamlit.io](https://share.streamlit.io/).